 Leadville, Colorado is the place if you love the outdoors.
 Our school in Leadville specializes in outdoor and environmental programs in a spectacular mountain setting.
 With over 250 acres, the campus has miles of cross country ski trails that are maintained by students in the Ski Area Operations program.

 Our residence halls encompass spectacular views of the two highest mountains in Colorado.
 Classrooms feature state-of-the art technology, computer labs.
 There's also a cybercafe/bookstore.
-The Timberline Analytical Lab has high-end precision instruments and equipment unique to a community college.
+The Timberline Analytical Lab has high-end precision instruments and equipment unique to a college offering associate degrees.